peiciwu/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | Speed limit (30km/h)                  | Speed limit (30km/h)                  |
 | Speed limit (50km/h)                  | Speed limit (60km/h)                  |

 The model was able to correctly guess 5 of the 6 traffic signs, which gives an accuracy of 83.3%.
-The last image is predicted to 60km/h instead of 50km/h which follows my analysis.
-The not-front-view prespective of the image makes it difficult to classify.
-This could be solved by adding the other data set by applying affine transfomration.
+The last image is predicted to 60km/h instead of 50km/h which follows my analysis: the not-front-view prespective of the image makes it difficult to classify.
+This should be able to be solved by adding the other data set by applying affine transfomration.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)